pdssp/pdssp-crawler/README.md

 ## Contributing

-Keeping in mind that this project is starting and in active development... if you are interested in the general topic of _planetary geospatial data catalog interoperability_ or the PDSSP Crawler in particular, feel to reach out to us, raise your questions, suggestions, or issues the [PDSSP Crawler GitHub Issues](https://github.com/pdssp/pdssp-crawler/issues).
+Keeping in mind that this project is starting and in active development... if you are interested in the general topic of _planetary geospatial data catalog interoperability_ or the PDSSP Crawler in particular, feel to reach out to us, raise your questions, suggestions, or issues using [PDSSP Crawler GitHub Issues](https://github.com/pdssp/pdssp-crawler/issues).

 ## Authors